-CAR: Sigiriya is 181 kms from Colombo,153 kms from Negombo and 98 kms from Kandy.
+Car: Sigiriya is 181 kms from Colombo,153 kms from Negambo and 98 kms from Kandy.
 A number of hire car operators can provide you with a vehicle and driver.

-BUS:Intercity bus services run from major cities to Dambulla and Habarana both of which are 24 kms from Sigiriya.
+Bus:Intercity bus services run from major cities to Dambulla and Habarana both of which are 24 kms from Sigiriya.
 There are local bus services from there to the site.
-The ride is safe but rough.
+The ride is interesting,

 What to Wear

 The is no dress code to enter Sigiriya.
 Dress in loose cotton, linen or breathable fabrics.
 Sunglasses are a good idea to protect your eyes.
 Any footwear suitable for the tropics is fine.
 Don't forget a broad brimmed hat and sunscreen.
 Also if you intend to visit the Pidurangala temple (actual temple only) you will need to wear "proper" clothing.
 This means your clothes must cover your shoulders and be below your knees.
 A sarong can come in very handy for this purpose.

 Sigiriya, more than other historic sites in Sri Lanka, has a number of minor thrills and spills that a visitor should be aware of.
 These include the climb to the top, dehydration, hornets,

 elephants and crocodiles.
 Use common-sense and you will be assured an incident-free visit.
 Visit our Sigiriya Safety and

 Hotels/Restaurants: A tip of 10% or more is customary.